aandr26/AWS-SAP-C01-Study-Guide/docs/3_Networking/3a_VPC_Essentials/Security_Groups.md

   * Default allow all outbound traffic.

 * **Exam Tips:**
-  * Not able to explicity deny traffic.
+  * Not able to explicitly deny traffic.
   * Does not work on DNS names:
     * Logical resources
     * IPs